Compositional Law Parsing with Latent Random Functions: Introduction

 A possible solution to enable the abovementioned ability for a model is exploiting a function to represent a law of concept in terms of the representation of the concept itself.
 To represent a law that may depict arbitrary changing patterns, an expressive and flexible random function is required.
-The Gaussian Process (GP) is a classical family of random functions that achieves the diversity of function space through different kernel functions \cite{williams2006gaussian}.
-Recently proposed random functions \cite{garnelo2018neural,eslami2018neural,kumar2018consistent,garnelo2018conditional,singh2019sequential,kim2019attentive,louizos2019functional,lee2020bootstrapping,foong2020meta} describe function spaces with the powerful nonlinear fitting ability of neural networks.
-These random functions have been used to capture the changing patterns in a scene, such as mapping timestamps to frames to describe the physical law of moving objects in a video \cite{kumar2018consistent,singh2019sequential,fortuin2020gp}.
+The Gaussian Process (GP) is a classical family of random functions that achieves the diversity of function space through different kernel functions \cite[]{williams2006gaussian}.
+Recently proposed random functions \cite[]{garnelo2018neural,eslami2018neural,kumar2018consistent,garnelo2018conditional,singh2019sequential,kim2019attentive,louizos2019functional,lee2020bootstrapping,foong2020meta} describe function spaces with the powerful nonlinear fitting ability of neural networks.
+These random functions have been used to capture the changing patterns in a scene, such as mapping timestamps to frames to describe the physical law of moving objects in a video \cite[]{kumar2018consistent,singh2019sequential,fortuin2020gp}.
 However, these applications of random functions take images as inputs and the captured laws account for all pixels instead of expected individual concepts.

-In this paper, we propose a deep latent variable model for Compositional LAw Parsing (CLAP).
-CLAP achieves the human-like compositionality ability through an encoding-decoding architecture \cite{hamrick2018relational} to represent concepts in the scene as latent variables, and further employ concept-specific random functions in the latent space to capture the law on each concept.
+In this paper, we propose a deep latent variable model for Compositional LAw Parsing (CLAP) \footnote{Code is available at https://github.com/FudanVI/generative-abstract-reasoning/tree/main/clap}.
+CLAP achieves the human-like compositionality ability through an encoding-decoding architecture \cite[]{hamrick2018relational} to represent concepts in the scene as latent variables, and further employ concept-specific random functions in the latent space to capture the law on each concept.
 By means of the plug-in of different random functions, CLAP gains generality and flexibility applicable to various law parsing tasks.
-We introduce CLAP-NP as an example that instantiates latent random functions with recently proposed Neural Processes \cite{garnelo2018neural}.
+We introduce CLAP-NP as an example that instantiates latent random functions with recently proposed Neural Processes \cite[]{garnelo2018neural}.

 Our experimental results demonstrate that the proposed CLAP outperforms the compared baseline methods in multiple visual tasks including intuitive physics, abstract visual reasoning, and scene representation.
 In addition, the experiment on exchanging latent random functions on a specific concept and the experiment on composing latent random functions of the given samples to generate new samples both well demonstrate the \emph{interpretability} and even \emph{manipulability} of the proposed method for compositional law parsing.